-- 1. The meeting was called to order at 10:00 a.m. by Owen Smith, in conformity with the Wisconsin Open Meeting Law. - 2.
-The sign-in sheet was distributed.
-A quorum was not present. - 3.
+- 1. The meeting was called to order at 10:15 a.m. by Marty Dierker, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
+A roll call was conducted.
+A sign-in sheet was circulated.
+A quorum was present. - 3.
 The committee reviewed the current roster.
-GerryFerreria has been replaced by Taylor Nelson.
-Allen Utech retired; Associated Builders & Contractors will nominate a replacement.